Join the thousands of JDCPL library cardholders and register for your library card today!

 Free to residents and property owners of Dubois County, a Jasper-Dubois County Public Library Card grants you access to all materials and services, including public computers and digital resources.

-To receive your card, visit any of our 4 locations and have your proof of current address and valid photo identification on hand.
+To receive your card, visit any of our 4 locations and have valid photo identification on hand.
 For teens and children under the age of 18, a parent or guardian signature is required.

 Other Types of Cards

 Issued to patrons who have a valid resident library card from a reciprocal Indiana Library not in Dubois County.
 A list of reciprocal libraries can be found below or at the Library.
 These are also issued to Huntingburg (Cass/Patoka Township) residences who show residence in Dubois County.

 Available to Indiana residents who have a library card in good standing from their hometown library.
 Public Library Access Cards allows individuals to borrow materials from any Indiana Public Library .
 Renew: Annually, $65

 Available to those who do not live in Dubois County or a a qualifying reciprocal library district, Non-Resident Cards, provide access to all physical collections, digital services, public computers, and online databases.
 Renew: Annually, $61 (2022)

 In order to obtain a Teacher’s Card, an individual must first have a valid Library card that is in good standing with JDCPL.
 Teachers living outside the JDCPL area may obtain a reciprocal card even if they do not live in a district that has a reciprocal agreement with us.
 Teachers may check out collections of no more than 50 items.
 Application must be filled out to receive a Teacher’s Card.
 Application available below or at the Library.